PhotonVision/photonvision/docs/source/docs/quick-start/quick-configure.md

 ### Object Detection

-When using an Orange pi 5 with an OV9782 teams will usually change the following settings.
+When using an Orange Pi 5 with an OV9782 teams will usually change the following settings.
+For more info on object detection settings please review {ref}`this<docs/objectDetection/about-object-detection:About Object Detection>`.

 - Resolution:
   - Resolutions larger than 640x640 may not result in any more accurate detection and may lower {ref}`performance<docs/objectDetection/about-object-detection:Letterboxing>`.